 \subsection{Implementation Details}

 The EEG encoder is pretrained using the ChannelNet architecture following \cite{mishra-etal-2025-thought2text} and remains frozen during training; only the \textit{Similarity Refiner} and associated projection components are optimized.
 The ChannelNet encoder contains $5,226,970$ parameters, while the refiner and other trainable components together comprise $1,052,161$ parameters.
 Training was conducted on a single NVIDIA A100 GPU using the AdamW optimizer ($lr=1\times10^{-4}$, weight decay $=1\times10^{-2}$) with a Cosine Annealing scheduler.
 Sigmoid-based variants (BCE and Focal Loss) converged within 50 epochs, whereas the Contrastive Multi-Label variant required 100 epochs to stabilize gradients.
 Owing to the lightweight design of the trainable module, overall training completes within a few minutes.
+To benchmark suitability for commodity hardware deployment, a full 50-epoch optimization run completes in $300.27$\,s ($\sim$6\,s/epoch) on a standard CPU with 8GB RAM, and local on-device inference requires $\sim$526\,ms/sample.
 For caption generation, we utilize API-based access to instruction-tuned LLMs: GPT-4o-mini and Gemini 2.5 Flash Lite, alongside \textsc{Qwen2.5-7B} and \textsc{LLaMa-3-8B} via their hosting on Together AI.